tomoemagica/DFL_03_27_2020/_internal/EnhanceNet/README.md

 ## Upscale images 4x
   - Copy all high-resolution images to the input directory.
-  - Enter the following into a terminal window: `./run.sh`
+  - Enter the following into a terminal window: `py enhancenet.py`

 The images will be first downscaled and then upscaled with EnhanceNet.